 About

-William Park is a writer and editor based in London, UK.
-He is the Editor of BBC Programme Partnerships, a team that produces long-form science series on sustainability, tech, food and culture.
-Before this, he has been on staff at The Times and Sunday Times, and written for Quartz and Monocle.
+William is the Editor of BBC Storyworks Programme Partnerships, a science writer for BBC Future, has been on staff at The Times and Sunday Times, and written for Quartz and Monocle.

 William writes about sport, culture, health and design, but has a particular interest in relationship psychology.
 Asking why we fall in love, gaslight, ghost, get the ick, and a multitude of other dating behaviours, he searches for the science behind attraction.
 You can read his column for the BBC on relationship psychology, Laws of Attraction, here.